ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 So we've got this tradeoff, and in our programming language design we try to navigate it.
 We try to find kinds of legibility that can be bought for little cost in expressiveness.
 Or more precisely, we try to find kinds of legibility *that we care about*, and that can be bought for little cost in *kinds of expressiveness that we care about*.

 And Hindley-Milner type systems are a tradeoff that's proved fairly successful, both in direct use and as inspiration.
-At my company[^my-company], we use [Elm](https://en.wikipedia.org/wiki/Elm_\(programming_language\)), which runs on an approximately HM type system.
+At my company[^my-company], we use [Elm](https://en.wikipedia.org/wiki/Elm_\(programming_language\))[^elm18], which runs on an approximately HM type system.
 (I don't think it's pure HM, due to extensible record types.)
 We also use [Haskell](https://en.wikipedia.org/wiki/Haskell_\(programming_language\))[^ghc], which runs on a type system that extends HM in many directions.
 Haskell's system is more expressive and less legible, but still successful.
 (I'll mostly be using Elm for examples in this post, and not extensible records.)
 ML and OCaml are other notable languages based on HM, though I haven't used either.

 [^my-company]: "My company" is a phrase which sometimes means "the company I own or run" and sometimes "the company I work for".
 Here it means [the latter](https://proda.ai).
 I don't know an unambigous way to phrase that which I don't find slightly awkward, so instead I'm using a super-awkward footnote.
 But, y'know.
 Ironically, or something.

+[^elm18]: We use Elm 0.18.
+0.19 is a fairly significant version change, but I think not different enough to be relevant for this post.

 [^ghc]: Specifically [GHC](https://en.wikipedia.org/wiki/Glasgow_Haskell_Compiler), which offers many extensions over Haskell proper.
 Whenever I refer to Haskell, I'm really talking about the language that GHC implements.